shamazmazum/neural-classifier/README.md

   `neural-classifier:*decay-rate*` is related to regularization and should be about `5/N` where `N` is a number of training samples.
 Zero means no regularization.

+## How to build custom nets and data?

+See GH pages for this project (link above).
+In general you need to write functions which translate your data and labels into `magicl:matrix/single-float` matrices.
+Then you create a net with `neural-classifier:make-neural-network` function and `snakes` generator which returns conses in the form `(DATA .
+LABEL)`.
+To train a network for one epoch you call `(neural-classifier:train-epoch)`.

 ## Dependencies